 W&M student email accounts have been targeted in recent phishing attacks.

 There have been a high number of phishing emails targeting W&M students recently.
 Emails sent to WMApps email accounts (@email.wm.edu) have told students to take action to reset or validate their accounts, and directed them to another site to enter their login credentials and password.
-The phishing emails made many different claims, including that students had met storage capacity, were experiencing unusual activity, or were in danger of having their accounts shut down.
+The phishing emails made many different claims, including employment opportunities or that students were in danger of having their accounts shut down.
 A number of students responded to the attack, prompting more phishing messages to be sent.

 If you believe you may have answered the phishing message, please reset your password immediately!

 Here are some ways to avoid phishing attacks:

 - Be wary of the content of emails.
 Look out for spelling and grammar mistakes, and emails sent during weekends and holidays, when phishers know IT offices are closed.

 - Know where the message is coming from.
 Click the "from" address to see if the sender has a W&M account.
 Do not just trust the address line.
 If you are directed to a login page, make sure it is a W&M page.